Rezaavoor/jvanah/content/posts/post3.md

 ### Looking Forward

 We are incredibly grateful to all participants for their engagement and passion.
 The event reaffirmed the urgency of supporting Afghan women and ensuring their voices are heard.
-As the Jvanah Initiative, we remain committed to providing educational opportunities and raising awareness about the struggles faced by Afghan women.
+As Jvanah, we remain committed to providing educational opportunities and raising awareness about the struggles faced by Afghan women.

 ## Join Us in Making a Difference